 The Limitations Act

-The Act isn’t there to encourage debt avoidance or non payment and most judges will take a dim view of this tactic.
+Importantly, the act isn’t there to encourage debt avoidance or non-payment and some judges will take a dim view of this tactic.
 It’s there to protect people from being forced to pay debts that have ‘timed out’ through no fault of their own.

 We find our clients are genuine in wanting to do their best to repay as much as they can afford to their creditors and at StepChange Debt Charity we want to do our best to give you the correct advice and guide you through the maze of legislation while being impartial and honest at all times.

-We come across cases where a client is on a debt management plan with us and out of the blue a creditor they thought they had paid off years ago gets in contact to demand some money.
+We sometimes come across cases where a client is on a debt management plan (DMP) with us and out of the blue a creditor they thought they had paid off years ago gets in contact to ask for money.